sarkeranik/LibraryManagementSystem/README.md

 # A small Book Management in Library Management System
 It's an small project on Book Management.
-Build With ASP.NET 5, JWT athentication and some other great features.
+Build With ASP.NET 5, JWT authentication and some other great features.

 <strong>Features implemented :</strong>